· · · ·

 Serving Berry Scones for a Brunch or Tea Party

-These Mixed Berry Scones are best eaten the day you make them.
-But they will store in a covered container for 2-3 days.
-Serve with your favorite tea or coffee.
+Serve Mixed Berry Scones for a weekend brunch with your favorite tea or coffee, along with Weekend Brunch Casserole, or Breakfast Quiche.
 May I suggest a fruity tea like Grandma’s Garden or Milady Gray, both from Tealyra Teas.

 Mixed Berry Scones